-Paint a Wing
+Paint the Cardinal’s Wing

-I am getting some dry edges on mine here as I am working on paper but on a base painted canvas or on a painted wood surface it will be much smoother.
+I am getting some dry edges on mine here as I am working on paper but on a base-painted canvas or on a painted wood surface it will be much smoother.

 Paint a Cardinal Tail

-7. Lets start on his tail.
+7. Let’s start on his tail.
 Paint in the tail feathers with short choppy strokes using the chisel edge of the brush and work your way up to the base of his wing and tummy.

 Keep layering until you have filled it in.

 You can come back and erase that if you have used the graphite paper (carbon paper is different than graphite and will make a big mess if you try to erase it so be sure to get the graphite paper, the best eraser is listed in my Basic Supplies post)

 Paint a Cardinal head

-It may have a trace of burnt umber left in it but for the most part you should’ve been able to remove it.
+It may have a trace of burnt umber left in it but for the most part, you should’ve been able to remove it.